 It’s up to us, however, whether we apply our self with sufficient vigor to integrate change.

 A person with little or weak ego-strength lacks resiliency, sticks mostly to what “feels” comfortable to them, and avoids what does not.
 They tend to hold unrealistic expectations, which are held rigidly in place by emotionally charged core beliefs that activate the body’s stress response, as they are rooted in fear and anxiety.

 What does this mean?
 It can mean the person holds limiting beliefs and toxic thinking patterns that, on the one extreme, cause them to “think” they lack resources, are too weak or fragile to handle certain triggering situations, such as conflict — or on the other extreme, rely on their anger and rage to get or “teach” others to recognize, appreciate or love them in the way they aspire.

 In either case they hold unrealistic expectations that others or life should take their pain away, and seek others, activities or substances that can give them the constant source of comfort and assurance that they believe they need and ‘must’ have to feel okay about themselves and their life.

 Such expectations are based on core beliefs that are limiting in that they unnecessarily activate the body’s stress response and reactivity.
 Recall from other posts that learning is impeded when the brain is in ‘protective’ mode.
-The stress response activates the parasympathetic nervous system, which shuts off the brain’s learning mode.
+The stress response activates the sympathetic division of the autonomic nervous system, which shuts off the brain’s learning mode (parasympathetic division).
 This means the reflective thinking parts of the brain are not operating, thus, it’s less likely if not impossible to consider healthy options and new possibilities.

 Thus, reactive responses not only block us from developing a healthier ego or ego-strength, they also make us prone to repeating problematic behavior patterns.